Justinian Jessup

 2023/24

 New Zealand started their season with a win against Cairns (98–87) and a narrow loss to Brisbane (84–89) before heading to the USA to play against the Phoenix Suns in the NBLxNBA exhibition game.
-With a number of player injuries, including Jessup, former NBA forward Anthony Lamb was added to the squad.
+With several player injuries, including Jessup, former NBA forward Anthony Lamb was added to the squad.
 Despite being heavy underdogs, New Zealand pushed the Suns to the limit, making a late surge to cut the lead to four in the final minute before falling just short in a 91–86 loss.
 Corey Webster (27 points and 7 assists) and Tai Wesley (15 points and 7 rebounds) led the Breakers offensively.
 Phoenix, who were without star Devin Booker, relied on Deandre Ayton (21 points and 15 rebounds) and Trevor Ariza (16 points and 6 assists).

-New Zealand returned from the USA and, due to injuries, roster changes, and inconsistent play, extended their losing streak to five games before a win over Cairns (91–81).
-Delany (11 games), Cheatham (11 games), McDowell-White (6 games), and Rubstavicius (5 games) all missed a considerable amount of games during the season, with Jessup being released after being unable to overcome his pelvis injury.
 In January, New Zealand (8–12) fell to the bottom of the ladder following three consecutive losses before turning things around, winning five of their last seven games to finish with a 13–15 record, equal with Sydney and Brisbane.
 Due to points percentage, Sydney (fifth) and New Zealand (sixth) advanced to the play-in tournament, while Brisbane (seventh) was eliminated.

-Justinian Jessup (9.5 points, 2.4 rebounds, and 1.8 assists) returned to the NBL with the New Zealand Breakers, looking to make a significant impact as a sharpshooter.
+Justinian Jessup (9.5 points, 2.4 rebounds, and 1.8 assists) returned to the NBL with the New Zealand Breakers, aiming to make a significant impact as a sharpshooter.
 Unfortunately, his season was cut short due to a pelvic injury that sidelined him indefinitely after just two games.
 In those games, he averaged 9.5 points, contributing 13 points in his season debut against Cairns.
 Jessup’s ability to stretch the floor with his shooting was anticipated to be a crucial asset for the team.
 However, due to his injury, he was unable to fulfill this potential, leading to his release from the team as he sought to recover and continue his career elsewhere.

 In the play-in tournament, New Zealand secured a hard-fought win against Sydney (83–76) but fell to Illawarra in the next round (85–88), ending their season.